What do we do in Quaker schools?

 UFS is in a care relationship with Unami, Richland, Gwynedd and Doylestown Monthly Meetings.

 Meeting for Worship

 Meeting for Announcements

 Monday morning’s Meeting for Announcements in the Big Room gives students and faculty time to meet, share news, and have a brief period of silent worship to get the week off to a good start.
 This is a warm community time in which children and faculty feel comfortable to share their joys, accomplishments, fears, and upcoming events.
 Children and adults also raise community issues like fairness and kindness during these Meetings.
-All parents, caregivers, and visitors are welcome.